gmaulino/hello-world/README.md

 =============

 hello everybody
-I am giovanna and I have designed some patterns for my terrace floor next steps: choose the best three make 3D sketch choose the definitive
+I am giovanna and I am from Milan, Italy (in Europe)
+I work in marketing and communication and I am taking this course to empower my working method with scientific tools for analysing, understanding and make use of informations